If you’re looking for beautiful Latin names for cats, take a peek at our list!

 You pretty much only get one go of it, so choosing the right name is important.

-A lot of these names are easy to pronounce, given their similar phonetic structure as English and will sound quite familiar to you.
+A lot of Latin cat names are easy to pronounce, given their similar phonetic structure as English and will sound quite familiar to you.

 After reading through, we hope you can find the perfect one for your new furball.

 A lot of these Latin names for cats will sound familiar, as they’re the root of different words in the English language!

 There is a name out there for your fur baby boy that will represent everything he is and stands for.